 Add a “dipping cup” to your sidewalk chalk activities and instantly create creamy-smooth, vibrant works of art in the driveway!

 Drawing with wet sidewalk chalk is one of my favourite outdoor art techniques for kids.
 Creating art with wet chalk so much more fun drawing with dry chalk.
 It’s a whole different experience!
 Dry chalk is, well…. dry, and umm… chalky.
-The feel of it on my hand and that hollow clinking sound it makes kind of give me the heebie jeebies.
+The feel of it on my hand, and that hollow clinking sound it makes gives me the heebie jeebies.
 Wet chalk however… Ahhh, wet sidewalk chalk is creamy and vibrant.
 It goes on so slick and smooth.
 I love it!

 We only ever used to have wet chalk when we left it out in the rain, but now I just go ahead and add water to our chalk activities, either with the garden hose or with individual “dipping cups” like you see here.

 For our wet sidewalk chalk activity, you’ll need:

 - Jug of warm water (for re-fills)